 Here’s how it happens.

 When you gain weight, your skin expands to accommodate your larger body.
 Following weight loss surgery, the excess weight comes off quickly.
-For instance, it’s not uncommon for patients to see losses of 100 pounds or more in the first two years.
+For instance, it’s common for patients to see losses of 100 pounds or more in the first two years.
 With such rapid weight loss, your skin typically doesn’t have enough elasticity to shrink back down, resulting in loose and sagging skin.

 There are a few treatments for loose skin.
 Before we get to those, let’s examine how loose skin can affect your quality of life.